unixorn/awesome-zsh-plugins/README.md

 - [tempit](https://github.com/idirxv/tempit) - Helps you create, manage, and navigate temporary directories with ease.
 It provides a persistent tracking system so your temporary directories won't get lost.
 - [terminal-aliases](https://github.com/dvir-levy/terminal-aliases) - Adds convenience aliases for `terraform`, `git` and more.
 - [terminal-app](https://github.com/the8/terminal-app.zsh) - A plugin for integrating with the new macOS El Capitan Terminal.app features.
+- [terminal-pet](https://github.com/Zezoo123/terminal-pet) - Hooks `preexec`/`precmd` up to [terminal-pet](https://github.com/Zezoo123/terminal-pet), an animated pixel-art pet that sits on your terminal window and reacts to your commands (macOS).
 - [terminal-title](https://github.com/AnimiVulpis/zsh-terminal-title) - Adds a `set-term-title` function you can use to title terminal windows.
 - [terminal-workload-report](https://github.com/LockonS/terminal-workload-report) - A plugin that calculates and displays how many commands have been run via terminal.
 - [termux](https://github.com/zpm-zsh/termux) - Adds compatibility for [Termux](https://termux.com/).